jwir3/graphics-templates/README.md

 # graphics-projector
-A project creator for new graphics projects to burn through boilerplate.
+> Because creating graphics projects requires a lot of code to even get
+> going.